vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 ### User Stories

 > - _"As a trainer, my primary concern is to create content and to make sure my students have the best possible session, but I find myself wasting time trying to keep track of who attended training sessions, and it'd be awesome to have a system to automate that."_
-> - _"I spend the majority of my time trying to allocate people to one particular task, but I can't never tell my own team's expertise.
+> - _"I spend the majority of my time trying to allocate people to one particular task, but I can't tell my own team's expertise.
 Having a visual aid to see their profile would be ideal because it would save me precious time. "_
 > - _"At least once I week, I have either a team leader or a trainer sending me a spreadsheet with thousands of rows for ME to update my current training profile - it takes me ages to do it so and it's stressful.
 An user-friendly system would be welcome."_
-> - _"As someone who works cross-teams, I need a tool that can show me team boundaries so I can easily gather information and present metrics - organizational information shouldn't be time-consuming to be looked at."_
+> - _"As someone who works cross-teams, I need a tool that can show me team's staff so I can easily gather information and present metrics - organizational information shouldn't be time-consuming to be looked at."_

 ---

 ### UX

-> - Team Tracker is a system that simplifies team's interactions, providing a platform in which everyone can store and request information regarding trainings, users and teams.
+> - Team Tracker is a system that simplifies team's interactions, providing a platform in which everyone can store and request information regarding training, users and teams.

 #### 1. Strategy